openstack-infra/puppet-jeepyb/README.md

-# OpenStack Jeepyb Module
+# This repo has moved to OpenDev

-This module installs and configures jeepyb
+It can now be found at [https://opendev.org/opendev/puppet-jeepyb](https://opendev.org/opendev/puppet-jeepyb)